Neo-Templarism: 19th-century revival

 Bernard-Raymond Fabré-Palaprat, widely regarded as the father of neo-Templarism.

 The French Revolutionary period was a period of upheaval for Freemasons; some at the time disagreed with the idea of these Templar grades as being only a part of freemasonry, subservient to the masonic order.
 Most neo-Templar groups' origins can be traced to a revivalist Order of the Temple founded by Bernard-Raymond Fabré-Palaprat, a physician and former seminarian from Paris.
 Fabré-Palaprat is widely regarded as the father of neo-Templarism.
 In 1804, he claimed that he had discovered documents that proved there was an uninterrupted line of secret "Grand Master" Templars from the supposed dissolution to the modern day.
 This document, the Larmenius Charter, displayed the signatures of all the supposed grand masters since the dissolution of the Templars.
-This document is a forgery.
+Modern scholars have concluded that the document is a forgery.

 Fabré-Palaprat proclaimed himself the Grand Master of the Templars in 1805, reestablishing the Templars independent from Freemasonry.
 This new movement attracted various people, including Napoleon, who approved an 1808 ceremony.
 As the Catholic Church, having disbanded the Templars, was opposed to their reconstitution, it was at least officially opposed to any revival moments; in response, Fabré-Palaprat declared Catholicism a "fallen church" and founded the Johannite Church.
 Fabré-Palaprat linked the neo-Templars to his new Christian denomination.
 The Johannite Church consecreated several bishops, resulting in an association of neo-Templarism with Liberal Catholic "irregular bishops" as well.
 Fabré-Palaprat died in 1838, resulting in a schism between the Johannite Church of Ferdinand-François Châtel and the Templar Order, run by William Sydney Smith and Count Jules de Moreton, respectively.
 These two groups reconciled three years later, with Jean-Marie Raoul as leader; however, the concept of the Templar order became less fashionable, and a successive leader, A.M.
 Vernois, ceased the group's activity in 1871.